No Shanghai surprises after Drogba and Anelka depart

 However, with champions Guangzhou Evergrande set to win the battle to retain marquee Argentine signing Dario Conca, while also adding 23-year-old Brazilian playmaker Elkeson, Shanghai's title hopes appear even slimmer.

-(Additional reporting by Shanghai newsroom; Writing by Patrick Johnston in Singapore; Editing by John O'Brien)
+(Additional reporting by Violet Ni; Writing by Patrick Johnston in Singapore; Editing by John O'Brien)